zgruza/Stream-Proxy-Forwarder/README.md

 ```
 https://yourdomain.com/web_stream.php?q=PATH_TO_CONTENT
 ```
+# Encryption
 You can also Encrypt real path via
 ```
 Scramble("http://real_path_to_file..");
 Descramble("%SCRAMBLED_HASH%"); (Just uncommend this function in web_stream.php)
 ```
+Encrypt/Decrypt functions are Included in web_stream.php